optimm/Ai-self-driving-car-/README.md

 ## To run this on your system

-- Install python on your system - https://www.python.org/downloads/ (or according to your system and os and you like)
+- Install python on your system - https://www.python.org/downloads/ (or according to your system and os as you like)
 - Install pip
 - Install Pygame
 - Run the file main.py